 A music promoter sometimes adds a band buy-out provision to a contract for a show in lieu of providing a certain service for the musicians.
-"Buy-outs" at shows are often used in place of the rider/catering, but sometimes musician buy-outs are used for things like accommodation as well.
+"Buy-outs" at shows are often used in place of the rider, but sometimes musician buy-outs are used for things like accommodation as well.

 That's why a lot of promoters prefer buy-out provisions instead.
-Here's how they differ.

-With a rider, the amount a promoter will cover can vary from providing drinks, to covering the costs of meals, snacks, and drinks for the band and its entire entourage.
+With a rider, the amount a promoter will cover can vary from providing drinks, to covering the costs of makeup artists, meals, snacks and drinks for the band and its entire entourage.
 Most show promoters are savvy enough to negotiate the terms of the rider before the show, to make sure it's clear that everyone is on the same page, and what the musicians expect.
 Obviously, the more popular musicians who draw in large crowds are in a better position to make greater demands.

-Buy-outs are usually a better deal for promoters as well.
+If they're frugal, performers might end up spending less on food and drinks than the promoter paid them for those costs.
 It takes away the headache of having to shop for and coordinate all the things the band wants, and pay a fixed amount to let the band handle the purchases on their own.

 In many cases, the band is happy to have a gig that pays them, never mind demanding fresh flowers or designer drinks.
-But knowing what a promoter's standard contract usually includes is a good idea; if there are things the promoter would provide other bands, it doesn't hurt to ask.
+But knowing what a promoter's standard contract usually includes is a good idea.
+If there are things the promoter would provide other bands, it doesn't hurt to ask.
 Just make sure you're not negotiating your way out of a gig by being too fussy.

 If you're a musician, be sure to discuss this with your manager before signing a contract with them so they can do negotiations on your behalf.